 Skip to contents

 Structural models define how the attributes are related to one another.
-The currently supported options for structural models are: unconstrained and independent attributes.
+The currently supported options for structural models are: unconstrained, independent attributes, log-linear and hierarchical diagnostic, classification model (HDCM).
 See details for additional information on each model.

 Usage